 There’s more than one way to get online.
 Ethernet (a wired connection) and Wi-Fi (wireless) are the two most common methods.

-In this article, we’ll go through all the details of each connection type and help you decide when to use Ethernet vs. Wi-Fi.
+In this article, we’ll go through all the details of each connection type and help you decide when to use Ethernet vs. Wi-Fi, as well as how to secure your internet connection against hackers with one of the best virtual private networks (VPNs).
 Let’s dig in.

 Ethernet vs. Wi-Fi for gaming